CandyDong/15-666-Final-Game-Conquer/README.md

 ## Design: <br/>

 This is a multiplayer player game played on a grid.
 Players can move in 4 directions.
 While moving, each player leaves a “trail”, which he can use to make an enclose an area to create territories.
 In order to win, a player needs to own more than half of the area on the entire board.

 Every 5-10 seconds, the board grows by a few tiles in all directions so as to avoid dominant strategies where players win by controlling the borders.

+For every fixed interval of time, a new power-up tile is spawn on the board.
+There are two types of power-up available as black tiles on the board.
+The player can either achieve a boost of speed or trail length by running over the tile containing power-ups.

 ## Screen Shot: